Chris Vallimont: York Revolution (second stint)

 On August 11, 2024, Vallimont signed with the York Revolution of the Atlantic League of Professional Baseball.
 With York, Vallimont won the Atlantic League championship.
 In total between his two stints with York on the year, Vallimont pitched in 13 games (7 starts) and compiled a 6-2 record with a 2.13 ERA and 68 strikeouts over 55 innings of work.
 Vallimont became a free agent following the season.

 Bravos de León

 On March 19, 2025, Vallimont signed with the Bravos de León of the Mexican League.
 In five starts for León, he struggled to an 0-2 record and 10.43 ERA with 10 strikeouts across 14 2/3 innings pitched.
 Vallimont was released by the Bravos on May 13.

 York Revolution (third stint)

 On June 12, 2025, Vallimont signed with the York Revolution of the Atlantic League of Professional Baseball.
 On July 15, Vallimont tied York's single-game strikeout record, punching out 13 battings over seven innings pitched against the High Point Rockers.
 In 18 appearances (16 starts) for the Revolution, he logged a 9-4 record and 4.96 ERA with 119 strikeouts over 98 innings of work.
 With York, Vallimont won the Atlantic League championship.

+On March 24, 2026, Vallimont re-signed with the Revolution.
+In seven starts for York, he registered a 3–0 record and 3.99 ERA with 51 strikeouts across 38 1/3 innings pitched.

+Minnesota Twins (second stint)

+On June 13, 2026, Vallimont's contract was purchased by the Minnesota Twins organization.